-Before, I could get started, there were a few things that needed to be done.
+Before I could get started, there were a few things that needed to be done.
 I started by separating out what I thought I could get done using the five bobbins.
 No sense having all those other distractions.

 I got my box of sewing machine presser feet ready because I knew I was going to need a variety of presser feet.
 Very handy to have all the presser feet stored in one spot.
-I have too many feet to fit into the sewing machine accessory box, so this little plastic case works perfect.
+I have too many feet to fit into the sewing machine accessory box, so this little plastic case works perfectly.
 Notice there’s a screwdriver in there for when I need to remove the presser foot ankle.